Edith Balas

-Edith Balas is a Professor of Art History, College of Humanities & Social Sciences at Carnegie Mellon University in Pittsburgh, Pennsylvania.
-Born June 20, 1929 in Cluj, Romania, she is a Holocaust survivor, art professor and historian.
+Edith Balas (June 20, 1929 - November 16, 2024) was a Romanian-born American Professor of Art History, College of Humanities & Social Sciences at Carnegie Mellon University in Pittsburgh, Pennsylvania.

 Biography

-She is the widow of the late mathematician Egon Balas, who was a professor at Carnegie Mellon.
+Balas was born in 1929 in Cluj (present-day Romania); she was a Holocaust survivor.
+She was the widow of the late mathematician Egon Balas, who was a fellow professor at Carnegie Mellon.

-Balas' main areas of interest are modern art (1890-1960), painting and sculpture, and the art of the Italian Renaissance.
+Balas' main areas of interest were modern art (1890-1960), painting and sculpture, and the art of the Italian Renaissance.
 In 2003, she curated an exhibition at the Frick Art Museum, and several in Pittsburgh, Paris, New York and Budapest.
-She has been teaching at Carnegie Mellon University since 1977, and is also an Adjunct Professor of History of Art and Architecture at the University of Pittsburgh.
+She began teaching at Carnegie Mellon University in 1977, where she was also an adjunct professor of History of Art and Architecture at the University of Pittsburgh.